We are home to three music studios, each designed for different genres of music, with specialist equipment throughout.

 The control room acoustics were designed by Nick Whitaker (whose other work includes Angel, British Grove and De Lane Lea).
 The equipment has been selected because it is representative of that used in professional classical recording.
 It includes a Studer Vista 1 console, Lexicon 480 reverberation, B&W Nautilus 801 monitoring, and the Pyramix digital recording / editing system.
 The control room can be used for recording to stereo or multitrack formats, for multitrack editing, or for mixing pre-recorded sessions.

 The control room is designed to be typical of a pop studio.
-The acoustics have also been designed by Nick Whitaker (whose other work includes Angel, British Grove and De Lane Lea).
-The hub of the studio is a 56-channel SSL 9000K series console (similar to that in Abbey Road Studio 3, Metropolis Studio A and Real World Studios).
+The acoustics have been designed by John Flynn of Acoustics Design Group (who’s other work includes Abbey Road and SARM West Studios).
+The hub of the studio is a 48-channel Neve 88RS console, (the likes of which you will find in Abbey Road Studio 2, and Sony Music Studios in Japan).

 Studio 3 is used primarily for mixing recordings made in the other studios.
 It also has a small overdub room for adding additional parts to recordings, and has connections to all other studios so that recordings can be made directly from any of these facilities.